 - (2) Step-up Bonds.
 Step-up securities initially pay the investor an above-market yield for a short noncall period and then, if not called, "step up" to a higher coupon rate (which will be below current market rates).
 The investor initially receives a higher yield because of having implicitly sold one or more call options.
 A step-up bond may continue to contain call options even after the bond has stepped up to the higher coupon rate.
 A multistep bond has a series of fixed and successively higher coupons over its life.
 At each call date, if the bond is not called, the coupon rate increases. - (3) Index Amortizing Notes (IANs).
 IANs repay principal according to a predetermined amortization schedule that is linked to the level of a specific index (usually the London Interbank Offered Rate LIBOR or a specified prepayment rate).
-As market interest rates increase (or prepayment rates decrease), the maturity of an IAN extends, similar to that of a collateralized mortgage obligation. - (4) Dual Index Notes.
+As market interest rates increase (or prepayment rates decrease), the maturity of an IAN extends, similar to that of a collateralized mortgage obligation.
+When the principal payments on these notes are indexed to the prepayment performance of a reference pool of mortgages or a reference mortgage-backed security, but the notes themselves are not collateralized by the mortgages or the mortgage-backed security, the notes are sometimes marketed as Prepayment-Linked Notes. - (4) Dual Index Notes.
 These bonds have coupon rates that are determined by the difference between two market indices, typically the CMT rate and LIBOR.
-These bonds often have a fixed coupon rate for a brief period, followed by a longer period of variable rates, e.g., 8 percent fixed for two years, then the 10-year CMT rate plus 300 basis points minus threemonth LIBOR. - (5) De-leveraged Bonds.
+These bonds often have a fixed coupon rate for a brief period, followed by a longer period of variable rates, e.g., 8 percent fixed for two years, then the 10-year CMT rate plus 300 basis points minus three-month LIBOR. - (5) De-leveraged Bonds.
 These bonds pay investors according to a formula that is based upon a fraction of the increase or decrease in a specified index, such as the CMT rate or the prime rate.
 For example, the coupon might be the 10-year CMT rate multiplied by 0.5, plus 150 basis points.
 The de-leveraging multiplier (0.5) causes the coupon to lag overall movements in market yields.
 A leveraged bond would involve a multiplier greater than 1. - (6) Range Bonds.
 Range bonds (or accrual bonds) pay the investor an above-market coupon rate as long as the reference rate is between levels established at issue.
 For each day that the reference rate is outside this range, the bonds earn no interest.
 For example, if LIBOR is the reference rate, a bond might pay LIBOR plus 75 basis points for each day that LIBOR is between 3.5 and 5.0 percent.
 When LIBOR is less than 3.5 percent or more than 5 percent, the bond would accrue no interest. - (7) Inverse Floaters.
 These bonds have coupons that increase as rates decline and decrease as rates rise.
 The coupon is based upon a formula, such as 12 percent minus three-month LIBOR.